-Why do people buy negatively geared properties?
+Why do people buy negatively-geared properties?

-Many negatively geared properties are in high demand areas that may potentially achieve higher rates of growth.
+Many negatively-geared properties are in high demand areas that may potentially achieve higher rates of growth.

 Property investors try to achieve more in growth than the cost to hold onto the property.

 In some cases, the rent income will increase over time and the property will become positively geared.

 How is negative gearing calculated?

-We simply deduct the costs for the property from the rent income you receive.
+We simply deduct the costs for the property or cash operating expenses, from the rental income you receive.
 This gives us your weekly cashflow.